oracle-devrel/technology-engineering/data-platform/analytical-data-platform-lakehouse/workload-architecture-documents/data-warehouse-analytics-for-IT/files/data-warehouse-analytics-for-IT-wad.md

 -   **Autonomous Data Warehouse (ADW)** will become the primary data source for Dashboards in OAC.
 ODI will regularly load information into ADW.
 ADW will be also used for ODI Repository.

 -   **Oracle Analytics Cloud (OAC)** will be A Company Making Everything's target central reporting platform in the cloud.
-Will be used daily by A Company Making Everything to access various reports, dashboards and visualizations.
+Will be used daily by A Company Making Everything to access various reports, dashboards, and visualizations.

 -   **Identity Cloud Service (IDCS)** will be used by OAC to authenticate and authorize OAC users.